iai-group/sigir2021-pointrec/README.md

-# POINTREC: A Test Collection for Point of Interest Recommendation
+# POINTREC: A Test Collection for Narrative-driven Point of Interest Recommendation

 POINTREC is a test collection for point of interest (POI) recommendation, comprising of (i) a set of information needs, (ii) a dataset of POIs, and (iii) graded relevance assessments for information need and POI pairs.
 Additionally, we include recommendations by multiple variants of a simple baseline method.